NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/README.md

 }
 ```
 Here, we place `//JavascriptTop2000Functions` at the beginning of each function to split the training samples.
 An example of the training corpus can be found at ```/root/data/top10000.txt```.
 Once you have prepared the training corpus, stored it at ```/root/data/top10000.txt```, then follow the instructions [here](#generator) to train your own test program generator.

+After training your own program synthesizer, you can then follow the AE instructions to launch differential tests.

 ## Differential Testing Results Storage **